great-expectations/great_expectations/docs/guides/miscellaneous/how-to-write-a-how-to-guide.md

 # Docusaurus background

 Documentation for Great Expectations is built using Docusaurus 2, a modern static website generator.
-This allows for documentation to be written and built quickly, and and for the code that is displayed in the how-to-guides to be tested.
+This allows for documentation to be written and built quickly, and for the code that is displayed in the how-to-guides to be tested.
 This means that whenever a code-snippet or configuration is displayed in the how-to-guide, it is actually part of a script that is fully integration tested.

 ## Why test documentation?